A bill to amend the Internal Revenue Code to extend and modify certain charitable tax provisions.

 Length: 11 pages

-This bill was introduced on April 6, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 6, 2016, in a previous session of Congress, but it did not receive a vote.

 Apr 6, 2016